Why Embark Technology Inc. (EMBK)’s Most Recent Report Reveals Some Hints About Its Future

-Embark Technology Inc. (NASDAQ:EMBK) went down by -4.07% from its latest closing price compared to the recent 1-year high of $10.49.
-The company’s stock price has collected 3.52% of gains in the last five trading sessions.
+Embark Technology Inc. (NASDAQ:EMBK) went down by -8.31% from its latest closing price compared to the recent 1-year high of $10.49.
+The company’s stock price has collected -8.82% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/28/22 that Self-Driving Trucks Start to Propel Land Rush Near Major Cities

 Is It Worth Investing in Embark Technology Inc. (NASDAQ :EMBK) Right Now?